 The Tor Summit features an eVent waterproof membrane, which did not leak in any backcountry stream crossings, nor in our five minute underwater test.
 Out of the box, water beads off this shoe well.
 After significant use, the upper began absorbing water along the seam of the toe abrasion guard and the leather.

 Over the three-month testing period, we experienced zero durability issues with the Tor Summit.
 The majority leather upper took all the abuse we put it through in stride.
 There is little protection around the toes and the sides, though, when compared to models like the Salomon or Keen models.
 These high-wear areas are prone to breakdowns in any hiking shoe and is a point of potential failure down the road.
 The soft rubber in the center column of the outsole is also susceptible to wear.
 While these shoes might not hold up to the most aggressive abuse, they should last many miles on easy to moderate trails.
-If you're willing to sacrifice some comfort for longevity, the Asolo Agent GV is the most durable shoe in this review.

 This shoe is an excellent choice for easy to moderate day hiking and short backpacking trips.
 If you have past injuries that often cut your hikes short, the Tor Summit might push your limits further than other less comfortable, less supportive models.
 These shoes are also for anyone who spends a large amount of time on their feet throughout the day.